wireseo/tp/docs/UserGuide.md

    * Items in square brackets are optional.
    <br> e.g `view -s [NAME]`, name is an optional parameter.
 It can be used as `view -s` or as `view -s [John]`.

-   * Parameters can be in any order.
+   * Parameters can be in any order, unless specified otherwise.
    <br> e.g. if the command specifies `t/TELEGRAM e/EMAIL`, `e/EMAIL t/TELEGRAM` is also acceptable.

+   * When there are repeated parameters, Jarvis only recognizes the data given by the last repeated parameter.
+   <br> e.g. if the command specifies `t/TELEGRAM e/EMAIL` and the user enters `t/TELEGRAM t/TELEGRAM2 e/EMAIL e/EMAIL2 e/EMAIL3`, Jarvis recognizes the input as `t/TELEGRAM2 e/EMAIL3`.

 #### 6.1.2 Notes about Jarvis' relationship with Source Academy
    * Students’ names that are under the Avenger will be fetched automatically from [sourceacademy.nus.edu.sg](sourceacademy.nus.edu.sg) upon startup.